-"Communications Made Simple for Cruisers" provides the basics and the details to help cruisers to identify what communications equipment, software, and licensing that is needed to cruise around the world.
+"Communications Made Simple for Cruisers" provides the basics and details to help cruisers identify communications equipment, software, and licensing that is needed to cruise around the world safely.

-By the Way: If you plan to go Cruising you need an HF SSB radio, VHF Radio, EPIRB, Radar, and possibly a Spot.
-If you do not have these basic tools for cruising on your boat now, consider waiting till you have them.
+If you plan to go Cruising you need an HF SSB radio, VHF Radio, EPIRB, Radar, and possibly a Spot.
+If you do not have these basic tools on your boat now, consider waiting till you have them.

 Global Maritime Distress and Safety System (GMDSS) Made Simple for Cruisers is for all Boaters Fishermen and Cruisers.